New combo therapy targets rare abdominal cancer

 Summary

-This study tests whether adding a special chemotherapy spray (PIPAC) directly into the abdomen to standard IV chemo can help people with peritoneal mesothelioma live longer.
-About 66 adults who have not had prior treatment will be randomly assigned to get either standard chemo alone or standard chemo plus PIPAC.
-The trial is currently on hold.
+This study tests whether adding a special chemotherapy spray (PIPAC) directly into the abdomen to standard IV chemo can help people with a rare cancer of the belly lining (peritoneal mesothelioma) live longer.
+About 66 adults who have not had prior treatment will be randomly assigned to receive either standard chemo alone or standard chemo plus PIPAC.
+The trial is currently suspended.

 Get updates